-Do you agree that some albums just sound better playing straight into your ears?
+Some albums just sound better playing straight into your ears!
 (That isn’t to say that a nice home stereo setup doesn’t have it’s place.)
-People like us turn to headphones when we want to go into our own world and tune out our surroundings.
+People like us turn to headphones when we want to get lost in our own world and tune out our surroundings.

-That sensation you get when a chill-inducing song enters your ear and tickles your stereocilia is irreplaceable.
-That feeling is exactly why we’ve decided to gather 10 of the absolute Best Headphone Albums in one place for you to browse through.
+We all love that sensation you get when a chill-inducing song enters your ear and tickles your stereocilia.
+Put bluntly, it’s irreplaceable.
+That feeling is exactly why we’ve decided to gather 10 of the absolute Best Headphone Albums in one place for you to browse through!

 10 Of The Absolute Best Headphone Albums

-Each of the 10 picks we included here are listed in no specific order so feel free to jump around as you see fit.
+Each of the 10 picks we included here are listed in no specific order so feel free to jump around or skip ahead to the first title that catches your eye.
 We recommend that you listen to at least one or two songs from each album before jumping to conclusions and counting them out completely.

 If you can relate to the undeniable sensation that occurs when you’re wearing your headphones and listening to a newly discovered album – you came to the right place.
-Few things can compete with the feeling you get when you discover a new band, album, or artist to listen to.
+Few things compete with the ecstasy of discovering a new band, album, or artist to listen to.

 - Porcupine Tree – The Sky Moves Sideways (1995)